Zone Out Injuries: Strategies to Improve Work Zone Safety

 How Do We Prevent Distracted Driving?

-48 U.S. states have banned texting while driving, and a growing number of states have also banned the use of handheld devices.
-However, being on the phone while driving is not the only cause of work zone incidents.
-Here are some tips for how to decrease distracted driving:
+48 U.S. states have banned texting while driving, and a growing number have banned handheld device use.
+However, being on the phone is not the only cause of work zone incidents.
+Improving work zone safety requires proactive steps from both drivers and employers.
+Here are some tips to decrease distracted driving:

 - Plan for delays to allocate extra travel time